drmichaeldouglass/MedBlend/README.md

 Finally, Load DICOM structures will import a DICOM structure file from a radiation therapy treatment planning system and import each structure as a separate point cloud.

 ## Known Issues
--Not tested on MRI, SPECT, PET or other imaging modalities.
+- Not tested on MRI, SPECT, PET or other imaging modalities.
--CT, Dose and Structure locations are not co-registered yet (user needs to manually align them at the moment).
+- CT, Dose and Structure locations are not co-registered yet (user needs to manually align them at the moment).

 Please report any bugs as an issue on this repository